How To Get Started

 - EHR reporting information, including reporting criteria and qualified vendors, is available on the Electronic Health Record Reporting page.

-- GPRO information may be reviewed on the Group Practice Reporting Option page.
+- GPRO information may be reviewed on the Group Practice Reporting Option page or the GPRO Web Interface page.

-If the chosen method to report is claims-based or registry-based, determine which measure reporting option (individual measures or measures group) best fits your practice.
+If the chosen method to report is qualified registry-based, determine which measure reporting option (individual measures or measures group) best fits your practice.
 Review the specific criteria for the chosen reporting option in order to satisfactorily report.

-Eligible professionals who choose to report 2013 PQRS individual measures should select at least three clinically applicable measures to submit in an attempt to qualify for a PQRS incentive payment.
-If fewer than three measures are reported via claims, CMS will apply a measure-applicability validation (MAV) process when determining incentive eligibility.
-Refer to MAV information available on the Analysis and Payment page.
+Eligible professionals who choose to report 2014 PQRS individual measures should select at least nine clinically applicable measures across three National Quality Strategy (NQS) domains to submit in an attempt to qualify for a PQRS incentive payment.
+If fewer than nine measures or if less than three NQS domains are reported via claims or qualified registry, CMS will apply a measure-applicability validation (MAV) process when determining incentive eligibility.
+Refer to MAV information available on the Analysis and Payment page, claims-based MAV on the Measures Codes page and registry-based MAV on the Registry Reporting page.

 Individual Measures or Measures Group

-Eligible professionals may choose at least three individual measures or one measures group as an option to report on measures to CMS.
+Eligible professionals may choose at least nine individual measures across three NQS domains or one measures group as an option to report on measures to CMS.
 Review the following supporting documentation for specific criteria to satisfactorily report on these two options.

 Notice that each measure or measure group has a reporting frequency or timeframe requirement for each eligible patient seen during the reporting period by each individual eligible professional (NPI).
 The reporting frequency (i.e., report each visit, once during the reporting period, each episode, etc.) is found in the instructions section of each measure specification or in the Measure Group Overview section.
 Ensure that all members of the team understand and capture this information in the patients’ medical record to facilitate reporting.

-The following documents can be found in the 2013 PQRS Individual Claims Registry Measure Specification Supporting Document zip file:
+The following documents can be found on the Measure Codes section page or by clicking on the following: 2014 PQRS Individual Claims Registry Measure Specification Supporting Document zip file and the 2014 PQRS Measures List and Implementation Guide zip file:

-- 2013 Physician Quality Reporting System (PQRS) Measure Specifications Manual for Individual Claims and Registry Reporting for instructions on how to report claims-based or registry-based individual measures.
+- 2014 Physician Quality Reporting System (PQRS) Measure Specifications Manual for Individual Claims and Registry Reporting and Release Notes for instructions on how to report claims-based or registry-based individual measures.
 Just print the pages for the measure specifications you are reporting as the document is very lengthy.
-The document is available below and in the "Downloads"section of the link titled "Measures Codes".

-The following documents can be found in the 2013 PQRS Measure Group Specification, Release Notes, Getting Started with 2013 PQRS Measures Groups, 2013 Quality-Data Code Categories, and 2013 PQRS Measures Groups Single Source Code Master zip file:
+The following documents can be found on the Measure Codes section page or by clicking on the 2014 PQRS Measure Group Specification, Release Notes, Getting Started with 2014 PQRS Measures Groups, 2014 Quality-Data Code Categories. and 2014 PQRS Measures Groups Single Source Code Master zip file:

 As you read the specifications and reporting instructions, you will notice that each of the measures has a Quality-Data Code (QDC) (a Current Procedural Terminology [CPT] II code or G-code) associated with it.
 Note that several measures allow the use of CPT II modifiers: 1P, 2P, 3P, and the 8P reporting modifier.
 Only allowable CPT II modifiers may be used with a CPT II code.
 Eligible professionals should use the 8P reporting modifier judiciously for applicable measures they have selected to report.
 The 8P modifier may not be used indiscriminately in an attempt to meet satisfactory reporting criteria without regard toward meeting the practice's quality improvement goals.

-To qualify for the incentive, the correct numerator QDC must be reported on at least 80 percent of eligible instances if reporting via a registry or 50 percent of the eligible instances if reporting via claims for each selected measure.
+To qualify for the incentive, the correct numerator QDC must be reported on at least 50 percent of the eligible instances if reporting via claims or registry for each selected measure.
 A claim is considered "eligible" in PQRS when the International Classification of Diseases, 9th Revision, Clinical Modification (ICD-9-CM) diagnosis and/or the CPT Category I service codes on the claim match the applicable diagnosis and encounter codes listed in the denominator criteria of the measure specification.

-Refer to the 2013 Physician Quality Reporting System (PQRS) Quality-Data Code Categories for a complete list of how each code will be used to calculate performance rates.
+Refer to the 2014 Physician Quality Reporting System (PQRS) Quality-Data Code Categories for a complete list of how each code will be used to calculate performance rates by clicking on the 2014 PQRS Measure Group Specification, Release Notes, Getting Started with 2014 PQRS Measures Groups, 2014 Quality-Data Code Categories. and 2014 PQRS Measures Groups Single Source Code Master zip file:.

 Contact the QualityNet Help Desk for help with: